flyway/boxfuse.com/docs/aws.md

 Boxfuse to use it for a specific environment using the [`elasticip`](/docs/commandline/cfg#elasticip) property.
 This in turn means that it is then also your responsibility to dispose of it when not needed anymore.

+## ALBs

+When running a `load-balanced-https` app, Boxfuse will automatically provision an AWS Application Load Balancer (ALB) in that [environment](/docs/environments) to distribute incoming requests across all your instances.
+The ALB will also be tagged using the `boxfuse:app` and `boxfuse:env` tags described above as well as any additional custom tags you may have defined.
+Once the app is killed, the ALB will also be removed.

+Boxfuse configures each ALB it provisions to load-balance all HTTP and HTTPS ports of an image at layer 7.
+The same ports and protocols exposed by your image are also exposed by the ALB.
+This means that for HTTPS ports, the ALB terminates HTTPS connections and initiates new HTTPS connections to your instances, ensuring data in motion remains fully encrypted at all times.

+### Target Groups

+For an auto-scaling group to be able to attach instances to an ALB, the ALB needs a target group.
+Boxfuse will automatically provision and configure this target group for you and wire it up with both a listener for the ALB and the auto-scaling group for the instances.

+### Custom ALBs and Target Groups

+If those defaults don't work for you, you do have the option to set up your own ALB and Target Groups and configure Boxfuse to use a specific Target Group for a specific environment using the [`targetgroup`](/docs/commandline/cfg#targetgroup) property.
+This in turn means that it is then your entire responsibility to ensure it is configured correctly and decommissioned when not needed anymore.

 ## ELBs

 When running a `load-balanced` app, Boxfuse will automatically provision an AWS Elastic Load Balancer (ELB)